veditadeshpande/Weather-Analysis-Generator/README.md

 Oracle Virtualbox
 Scala

-Please look at the Installation guide for information on how to set up the application.
+Please look at the Project Report document for information on how to set up the application.